NikhilMukraj/spiking-neural-networks/README.md

     - Should also expose evenly dividing method for preset spike train and random pattern generator for attractor networks
   - **Hodgkin Huxley model should refactor additional gates enum into a trait**
     - Could have an example with integrate and fire neuron that has an additional gate
-  - `IterateAndSpike` trait should be exposed (along with relevant macros)
-    - Example implementation of `IterateAndSpike` should be shown, likely with something like a Hindmarsh-Rose neuron or similar
-    - Potentially have a tool that translate a markdown file of equations into and `IterateAndSpike` trait implementation or a macro to translate equations to `IterateAndSpike` trait
   - Note that `IterateAndSpike` trait as it stands currently only accounts for point neurons, neurons with spatial dimensions would need gap junction to be modified in a manner that accounts for where the synapse accounts to know which voltage to use in the calculation
-  - **FitzHugo-Nagumo**
+  - **Hindmarsh-Rose model**
   - **Documentation revamp**
     - [how to write documentation](https://blog.guillaume-gomez.fr/articles/2020-03-12+Guide+on+how+to+write+documentation+for+a+Rust+crate)
     - Update obsidian code and equations accordingly
-    - Redo results images
     - **Examples should be detailed in documentation as well**

+- **Randomly connecting neurons should be refactored using the `.connect` functionality**, after that remove the `initialize_connections` methods on the graph
+  - Graph trait refactored to store weights as `Option<T>`, this implementation would have T as (f64, bool) where bool is whether it is plastic
+    - This way certain connections could be marked as plastic or fixed
+    - T could be a trait that has a `set_weight` and `get_weight` function to keep in line with current connection funcitonality

 - Multiple lattices struct
   - Hashmap of lattice struct where key is graph id